NJ.com asks “what’s next” for Camden’s Campbell’s Field

 It’s a shame… I enjoyed watching baseball and looking out at the Ben Franklin Bridge in the background.
 But I’m just not making that trip for Division III college baseball.

 Posted on February 5, 2016, in Baseball, Camden Riversharks and tagged Atlantic League, Baseball, Camden, Camden Riversharks, Minor league baseball, New Jersey.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on NJ.com asks “what’s next” for Camden’s Campbell’s Field.